christophajohns/gallang/README.md

 ### Expected Results

 Users will be able to search for images from different online sources, like [Unsplash](https://unsplash.com/developers) for photography, or artworks from [Cooper Hewitt (Smithsonian Art Museum)](https://collection.cooperhewitt.org/api/) and save them into collections (called "Galleries").
-If possible, we can add fonts from [Google Fonts](https://fonts.google.com) and as an addition to the images, as well as data from other sources.
+If possible, we can add fonts from [Google Fonts](https://fonts.google.com) alongside the images, as well as data from other sources.
-If possible, other users should be able to see other people’s mood-boards and add images from other people’s mood-boards to their own mood-boards.
+If possible, other users should be able to see other users' galleries and add images from these galleries to their own.

 ## Status Quo

 So far, we have implemented the following:

--   Basic home/browse page layout with a mix of mock data and API calls to the [Cooper Hewitt API](https://collection.cooperhewitt.org/api/)
+-   Basic home/browse page layout with a mix of mock data and calls to the [Cooper Hewitt API](https://collection.cooperhewitt.org/api/)
 -   Search functionality using the [Cooper Hewitt API](https://collection.cooperhewitt.org/api/)
 -   Basic routing/navigation using [React Router](https://reactrouter.com/web/guides/quick-start)
 -   Non-persisted liking of images